Protecting New York from a census crisis

 We all must work together to protect every New Yorker’s constitutional rights and civil liberties.
 That’s why Common Cause New York is working to ensure a fair and accurate census count for 2020.
 The census is a complex operation to collect important demographic, social, and economic information, and serves as the country’s best source for reliable nationwide and community-level data.
 Key decisions about how the 2020 Census will launch are being made now, and poor choices could have enormous impacts for all of us in the years to come.

 A complete and accurate count for the 2020 Census will have wide ranging and long term impacts throughout New York State.
-Census-derived data is the basis for providing equal political representation under the U.S. Constitution; the census directly controls the number of New York representatives in the U.S. Congress.
-Policymakers use census data to identify community needs and distribute federal program dollars to states and localities based on population numbers or other community characteristics measured by the census and related American Community Survey.
-In New York for example, the distribution of $53 billion in federal funding for programs relies on data derived from the decennial census.
-Businesses and industry also decide where to locate new plants and services based on census data, creating new jobs and promoting economic growth.
+The census directly controls the number of New York representatives in the U.S. Congress.
+Policymakers use census data to identify community needs and distribute federal program dollars to states and localities based on community characteristics measured by the census.

 - Advocate for adequate federal funding for Census 2020;